joshi-kaushal/hello-nextjs/README.md

 The query parameter could be anything, not just a number or string.
 Suppose you already have a page in your directory that you have entered as dynamic route, instead of dynamic route, next will render the existing page.

 > 💡 Next.js will always try to match the route path with existing pages first, nested or not, before trying to match dynamic routes.

+### Nested Dynamic Routes

+**Scenario 5:**
+If user navigates to `/product/1` they should see information about the first product.
+But if they navigate to `/product/1/review/1` they should see review 1 for product 1.

+Having dynamic segments in the folder as well as file names is the way to go.